ls1intum/Artemis/docs/admin/setup/distributed.rst

 Build agents can be added to and removed from the server cluster depending on the build capacity needed to conduct the automatic assessment of programming exercises.
 If desired, build agents can execute multiple build jobs concurrently.
 In this case, you need to make sure that the server node your build agents is running on has enough resources.
 We recommend at least 2 CPUs and 2 GB of RAM for each concurrently running build job.

+Build agents do **not** require access to the Shared File System as the repositories used in the build jobs are cloned using HTTPS.
+Furthermore, as Build Agents do not handle client requests, they should be left out from the :ref:`nginx configuration <nginx_configuration>`.

 The run configuration contains just two profiles: